 The Introduction of the Newlyweds

 Typically, the newlywed couple makes a grand entrance after all the guests arrive at the reception venue.
-The DJ generally announces the parents first, then the wedding party, saving the newlyweds for last.
+The DJ generally announces the parents first and then the wedding party, saving the newlyweds for last.

 The newlyweds usually head straight to the dance floor for their first dance as a married couple or to the head table so that the formal dinner can begin.